How to allow groups of users to securely collaborate on shared data

 Setting up Collaboration on Shared data using Teams can be a challenge.
 Invitations can be tricky.
 Here is how I set it up.

-Making a website is relatively easy in 2021.
+Making a website is relatively easy.

 Making a multi user SaaS app is harder, but doable.